 Working The Sixth Step is Never Ending…

 The Sixth Step, along with other Steps, will always be revisited during your journey in recovery.
 In fact, steps four through six will be a continual process as you move forward.
 You will need, with the help of your sponsor, to constantly be willing to perform a thorough self-examination of yourself, be willing to confess your shortcomings then be willing to let them go.
 Ultimately, you must be willing to acknowledge the harmful consequences of those behaviors that you rely on to get by and be willing to be open to learning new and better ways of doing things.
-If you are looking for a 12-step program in a safe and comfortable environment, you can call the addiction specialists at the Palm Beach Institute at 855-534-3574 or contact us online for a free consultation and assessment.
+If you are looking for a 12-step program in a safe and comfortable environment, you can call the addiction specialists at the Palm Beach Institute or contact us online for a free consultation and assessment.